Application to Enrollment: Pre-Med Student’s Comprehensive Guide

 What do students and graduates say about the program?

-Talking to current students is actually something you can do when you visit campuses for interviews.
-You can ask how they feel about the curriculum and whether they feel adequately prepared for the challenges ahead.
+Talking to current students is something you can do when you visit campuses for interviews, but many schools are also happy to connect you with someone via email or over the phone.
+You can ask students what they think of the curriculum and whether they feel adequately prepared for the challenges ahead.

 You might also want to ask admissions officers if they can put you in touch with a graduate.
 Speaking to a practicing physician who attended the institution can offer another layer of insight.